Putting people before labels.

 Alternatives to Jail Grants: turning desire into action & supports for 18,000 residents

-As of August 27, 2020, Caring for Denver has approved 23 grants totaling nearly $9.2 million to community-based non-profit organizations and departments within the City and County of Denver offices.
+As of August 27, 2020, Caring for Denver has approved 23 grants totaling nearly $9.2 million to community-based non-profit organizations and departments within the City and County of Denver offices in the Alternatives to Jail priority area.

 Grants will support programs that help appropriately move Denver from a criminal justice response to a public health, trauma, mental health and substance misuse crisis response.